 - Scroll down to the Privacy and Security section of the page

 - Review the current setting for Prevent cross-site tracking and Block all cookies.
-Both of these sliders must be OFF, as shown in the below figure, in order to view EchoVideo content through Safari on a mobile iOS device.
+Both of these sliders must be OFF, as shown in the below figure, to view EchoVideo content through Safari on a mobile iOS device.

 Enabling Tab Key Navigation and Scrollbar Options in macOS and Safari